Red carpet, fashion and music: F1 launches its 2025 season Hollywood style

 Drivers broadly welcomed the new launch show, though two-time champion Fernando Alonso warned it could be “a little bit of distraction” at a time when drivers and teams are fine-tuning their approach to the season.

-Asked if he thought the launch would become a regular event, Red Bull team principal Christian Horner said: “I’m sure if they think they can make some money out of it, we’ll be doing this most years.”
+Asked if he thought the launch would become a regular event, Horner said: “I’m sure if they think they can make some money out of it, we’ll be doing this most years.”

 F1's preparations for the new season — which marks the series' 75th anniversary — continue with preseason testing next week at the Bahrain International Circuit.
 The first race is the Australian Grand Prix in Melbourne on March 16.